1986 Mercedes-Benz 560SL convertible

 “A singular new achievement”

 For 1985, the 300CD Turbo powertrain continued to be the fuel-injected 125 bhp 3.0 liter/183 ci inline five turbodiesel connected to a four-speed automatic transmission.
-At about 3,360 pounds, these were not fast cars—0-60 mph took about 15 seconds.
-Fuel economy was 22 city/25 highway by the standards of the day—19/23 by today’s standards.
+At about 3,360 pounds, these were not fast cars—Car and Driver recorded a 0-60 time of 12 seconds.
+Fuel economy was 22 city/25 highway by the day’s standards—19/23 by today’s measures.
 With the 21.1-gallon fuel tank, the driver of a 300CD could expect 400 to 445 miles of range with a 10% reserve.

-The base price for the 300CD Turbo was a non-trivial $35,220—about $81,700 in today’s dollars.
-You did get a lot of standard equipment: power steering, power brakes, halogen headlamps, halogen fog lamps, and 195/70HR14 tires (a size still readily available) on 14-inch light alloy wheels were all included.
+The base price for the 300CD Turbo was a non-trivial $35,220—about $108,600 in today’s dollars or almost twice what a 2025 CLE 450 4MATIC coupe goes for.
+You did get a lot of standard equipment for a 1985 vehicle: power steering, power brakes, halogen headlamps, halogen fog lamps, and 195/70HR14 tires (a size still readily available) on 14-inch light alloy wheels were all included.
 Inside, power windows, power door locks, cruise control, intermittent windshield wipers, eight-way power front bucket seats, electronic climate control, and an AM/FM stereo with cassette player and power antenna were standard.

-There were few options on the 300CD Turbo: leather upholstery and a power sunroof (optional at no extra cost) were available.
+There were few options on the 300CD Turbo: leather upholstery, an anti-theft alarm system ($335), and a power sunroof (optional at no extra cost) were available.

 W123 models definitely have a following, especially the relatively rare coupes and the 300TD wagons.
-According to Hagerty’s valuation tools, all the money for a 1985 300CD in #1/Concours condition is $16,900, with a more normal #3/Good condition car going for $8,400.
-300CDs sometimes show up for sale in the Hemmings Motor News classifieds and on eBay Motors, often with mileage well over 200,000.
+According to Hagerty’s valuation tools, all the money for a 1985 300CD in #1/Concours condition is $67,000, with a more normal #3/Good condition car going for $25,700.
+300CDs sometimes show up for sale in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer, often with mileage well over 200,000.

 I like these coupes, with their smooth hardtop lines and their reasonable size.
 Make mine Astral Silver Metallic, I think.